gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 3. Add ESP8266 Board: Tools -> Board -> Board Manager -> Search ESP8266 -> Install
 4. Select NodeMUC Board: Tools -> Board -> NodeMCU 1.0 (ESP-12E module)
 5. Set Port and Upload Speed: Tools.
 Note, you may need to try different port speeds to sucessfully flash the device.
 Faster is better as each time you upload the code to the NodeMCU you are uploading the complete ROM not just your code.

-##Project Files

-1. SetEEPROMConfiguration.ino.
-Sets
-  * Wi-Fi SSID and password, up to three Wi-Fi/Password pairs must be specified, just repeat Wi-Fi access points if less than three, put in priority order.
-  * Device id, Azure IoT Hub Host name, Key, and geo location.
-  * Deploy this app to the NodeMCU to write configuration settings to EPROM
-2. IoTHubClient.ino - This is the main application, it will read configuration setting from the EPROM, manages sensor readings and publishing to Azure IoT hub (Event Hub is also supported).